Imkaushikdolui/online_course_system_django/README.md

 6. Apply database migrations: `python manage.py migrate`
 7. Start the development server: `python manage.py runserver`
 8. Access the application in your web browser at `http://localhost:8000`
+9. To use celery worker open a new terminal and run this command `celery -A online_course.celery worker -l info`

 ## Configuration
 - Database: By default, the project uses an SQLite database.
 Update the `DATABASES` settings in `settings.py` for production deployment.